bburns/clipmon/README.md

 Clipmon is a clipboard monitor - it watches the system clipboard and pastes any changes into the current location in Emacs.

-This is good for taking notes from a webpage, for example - just copy the text you want to save and it will be pasted into Emacs.
+You can use it for taking notes from a webpage, for example - just copy the text you want to save and it will be pasted into Emacs.
 Typically you just turn it on when you need to copy a lot of text from elsewhere, then turn it off when done.